mobius-development/maple/README.md

 </h3>

 <p align="center">
-  An smart, declarative framework for creating sophisticated and elegant interfaces, powered by the Roblox platform.
+  A smart, declarative framework for creating sophisticated and elegant interfaces, powered by the Roblox platform.
 </p>